All Episodes

 A business can run itself the way it wants.

-Well it's a state government.
+It's a state government.

 I forgot this is a state government.

-The US Constitution might well, I don't know.
+The U.S. Constitution might, well, I don't know.

-This is you might you might be able to win this depending on if you wanted to take it on.
+You might be able to win this depending on if you wanted to take it on.

 Absolutely.

-But I understand you feel like a family member has been kicked out of the house, and this family member you like.
+But I understand you feel like a family member has been kicked out of the house.

-Well, but I've been I've been imprisoned uh in my mind.
+Well, I've been imprisoned in my mind.

-So I'm not allowed to enjoy simply things that I I'm being educated by you on a daily basis.
+So I'm not allowed to enjoy simply things that I'm being educated by you on a daily basis.

 Well, let me ask you this.